 - Mirage-Treasure Island Tram: Mirage, Treasure Island

 You can see the tram circuits on the map below.
-The Aria Express Tram is black, the Mandalay Bay Tram is red and the Mirage-Treasusre Island Tram is green.
+The Aria Express Tram is black, the Mandalay Bay Tram is red and the Mirage-Treasure Island Tram is green.
 You can also see all the monorail stops in blue.

-(The map is interactive, so you can zoom in to get a closer look.)
+(This Las Vegas tram map is interactive, so you can zoom in to get a closer look.)

-Aria Express Tram: This tram only has 3 stops, but it connects to several nearby hotels including: Park MGM, Bellagio, Vdara, Aria, Cosmopolitan and Shops at Crystals.
+Aria Express Tram: This tram only has 3 stops, but it connects to several nearby hotels, including Park MGM, Bellagio, Vdara, Aria, Cosmopolitan, and Shops at Crystals.
 New trams arrive about every 15 minutes, and the entire ride is 6 minutes end to end.
-It operates everyday from 8 am – 4 am.
+It operates every day from 8 am – 4 am.

-Mandalay Bay Tram: The Mandalay Bay Tram only makes stops at the south end of the Strip at Mandalay Bay, Excalibur and Luxor.
+Mandalay Bay Tram: The Mandalay Bay Tram only makes stops at the south end of the Strip at Mandalay Bay, Excalibur, and Luxor.
 It runs from 9 am – 12:30 am, Sunday – Wednesday.
 Thursday – Saturday it runs 9 am – 2:30 am.
 The entire circuit takes about 5-7 minutes to complete.
 New trams arrive about every 5 minutes.

 Mirage-Treasure Island Tram: This tram only goes back and forth between Treasure Island and The Mirage.
 The ride is less than 5 minutes long, and new trams arrive about every 10-15 minutes.
-It operates everyday from 9 am – 1 am (it’s open until 3 am on Friday and Saturday).
+It operates every day from 9 am – 1 am (it’s open until 3 am on Friday and Saturday).